04 Apr VISITING THE HARRY POTTER STUDIOS IN LONDON

 - Or drive yourself if you’ve rented a car.

-- Tickets are £39.00 per person (2017).
+- Tickets are £41.00 per person (as of 2018).
 You need to book them online and in advance in order to pick a time and date.
 Don’t be late!
 And if you’re late and you’re dying to visit the Studios, just buy a ticket for another day and once at the studios pay £10 more and enter.

 - There’s a cafe inside the studios where you can eat.

 - Do note that the tour is only one-way and you can’t re-enter an area after leaving it.